GoogleCloudPlatform/cluster-toolkit/modules/README.md

 The following common naming conventions should be used to decrease the verbosity needed to define a blueprint.
-This is intentional to allow multiple modules to share inferred settings from deployment and used variables.
-For example, if all modules are to be created in a single region, that region can be defined as a deployment variable, which is shared between all modules without an explicit setting.
+This is intentional to allow multiple modules to share inferred settings from deployment variables or from other modules listed under the `use` field.

+For example, if all modules are to be created in a single region, that region can be defined as a deployment variable named `region`, which is shared between all modules without an explicit setting.
+Similarly, if many modules need to be connected to the same VPC network, they all can add the vpc module ID to their `use` list so that `network_name` would be inferred from that vpc module rather than having to set it manually.

 * **project_id**: The GCP project ID in which to create the GCP resources.
 * **deployment_name**: The name of the current deployment of a blueprint.
 This